vincevertulfo/customer-segmentation/README.md

 And so, this mini-project is focused on segmenting customers based on their purchase pattern using the RFM (Recency-Frequence-Monetary) framework.
 We developed a script also for reusability for future e-commerce projects that may come about.

 ## Important Files
-- rfm.py - Here's the actual RFM script.
+- **rfm.py** - This is the actual RFM script.
-- sample-usage.ipynb - Here, we're showing you a sample usage of our script.
+- **sample-usage.ipynb** - Here's a sample jupyter notebook showing a sample usage of the script.

 ## Sample Usage